awslabs/protonizer/README.md

 Protonizer allows you take your existing IaC (infrastructure as code) templates and modules and bring them into [AWS Proton](https://aws.amazon.com/proton/) to scale them out across your organization.
 Proton provides a self-service deployment interface with versioning and traceability for your templates.

 Note that this is an experimental project and currently only supports generating Proton templates based on [Terraform](https://www.terraform.io/) and [CodeBuild provisioning](https://docs.aws.amazon.com/proton/latest/userguide/ag-works-prov-methods.html).
+The tool also currently only supports primitive [HCL data types](https://developer.hashicorp.com/terraform/language/expressions/types#types) such as `strings`, `numbers`, `bools`, and `lists` of primitive types.
+This is currently aligned with the Proton schema types that are supported by the Proton console.

 ## How it works